Anna-log7/Anna-log7/README.md

 ### Hi there, I'm Anna 👋

-I'm a Software Developer with 5 years of experience who enjoys learning and working with new technologies!
-I mostly focus on front end development, but I have back end and database experience as well.
+I'm a Software Developer with 6 years of experience who enjoys learning and working with new technologies!
+My expertise is in front end development, but I have experience with back end as well.

 - 🔭 I’m currently working on my portfolio website
 - 🌱 I’m currently learning Rust